ilhamfadhil/brainDrainInd/README.md

 # brainDrainInd
-This model is description of high skilled labour that emigrated from Indonesia
+This model is hybrid model using System Dynamics and Agent-based to describe of high skilled labour that emigrated from Indonesia